December 13, 2018 · 4:55 am

-Gabi, my miniature poodle and canine companion, turned 13 years old this week.
-She has lived with me for the past 12-1/2 years.
+Gabi, my miniature poodle and canine companion, turned 15 years old today.
+She has lived with me for the past 14-1/2 years.
 In that period I can’t remember a day in which she didn’t bring a smile to my face or make me laugh out loud.

 Also, in the course of our three daily walks, I have met hundreds of people that I never would have encountered otherwise.
 Some came in and out of my life like raindrops, but many have remained and become a part of my life.

 Celebrating her birthday is personal for me and isn’t going to help anyone to lose any pounds or inches.
 However, a pet can play an important part in one’s happiness.
 Check out the post – Owning a pet can benefit your mental and physical health.